-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Chicago Midway International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Chicago Midway International Airport.

 What to Expect

-Chicago Midway Airport is comprised of one main terminal with three interconnected concourses (A, B and C).
-Passengers on arriving flights can access all three concourses without having to re-clear security.
+Chicago Midway Airport (code: MDW) comprises one main terminal with three interconnected concourses (A, B and C).
+Passengers on arriving flights can access all three concourses without re-clearing security.
 The airport offers travellers plenty of dining, retail and service options, with most being airside.
-Amenities and things to do are very limited; however, the free WiFi should help pass the time.
+Amenities and things to do are limited; however, the free WiFi should help pass the time.

 Travellers report that landside sleeping is uncomfortable due to lack of comfortable seating, noise and bright lights.
-This can be a problem for those planning to stay overnight for an early flight out, because once security closes for the night, passengers are not allowed to cross between landside and airside.
-Overall, travellers generally report that airport staff and security are accommodating to overnight sleepers.
-Concourse C is considered the quietest and cleanest of the three concourses, but with no benches, the floor may be the only sleep option.
-For uninterrupted sleep there are nearby hotels that provide free shuttle service.
-See Airport Hotels in the airport guide below.
+This can be a problem for those planning to stay overnight for an early flight out because passengers are not allowed to cross between landside and the airside once security closes for the night.
+Overall, travellers generally report that airport staff and security tolerate overnight sleepers.
+One reviewer mentioned that couches are suitable for sleeping in Concourse A, near the food court (August 2023).
+Concourse C is considered the quietest and cleanest of the three concourses, but without benches, the floor may be the only sleep option.
+Explore our guide to sleeping in Chicago Midway Airport or read traveller reviews for more tips.
+For uninterrupted sleep, there are nearby hotels that provide free shuttle service.
+See Airport Hotels in the guide below.

 Pay-per-use, Single Visit Passes & Lounge Memberships